aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/add-cell/_index.md

 ﻿---
-title: "Insert a cell into a given row of a table in a Word document"
+title: "Insert a cell into a given row of a table in a Word document online"
-second_title: " online"
 articleTitle: "Insert a cell into a given row of a table"
 linktitle: "Insert a cell into a given row of a table"
 type: docs